PSPDFKit-labs/reviewbot/README.md

 ![](https://github.com/PSPDFKit-labs/reviewbot/blob/master/reviewbot.png?raw=true)

 Reviewbot shows you pull requests on GitHub that are ready to be reviewed.
 How does it know when a pull request is ready?
-We have a special label in our repositories, aptly named "READY TO REVIEW" (all caps so it's easier to spot).
-The pull request author adds this label to his or her PR to mark it as finished.
+We have a special label in our repositories, aptly named READY TO REVIEW (all caps so it’s easier to spot).
+When a pull request is ready for review, the author adds this label to their PR to mark it as finished.

-All pull requests without this label are seen as work in progress and shouldn't be reviewed yet.
-An engineer can pick from the "ready to review" pull requests and start reviewing.
-All code changes at PSPDFKit get reviewed by at least one other person.
-After the review is done the pull request author incorporates the feedback and merges the PR.
+Meanwhile, all pull requests without this label are seen as works in progress and shouldn’t be reviewed.
+Next, an engineer can pick from the READY TO REVIEW pull requests and start reviewing — all code changes at PSPDFKit get reviewed by at least one other person.
+After the review is done, the pull request author incorporates the feedback and merges the PR.

-Read more on the PSPDFKit Blog: https://pspdfkit.com/blog/2018/reviewbot

 You need to have `SLACK_API_TOKEN` and `GITHUB_ACCESS_TOKEN` set.
 Start the bot with `foreman start`.

+Read more on the PSPDFKit Blog: https://pspdfkit.com/blog/2018/reviewbot

+# Made with ❤️ by PSPDFKit

+The [PSPDFKit SDK](https://pspdfkit.com/pdf-sdk/) is a framework that allows you to view, annotate, sign, and fill PDF forms on iOS, Android, Windows, macOS, and Web.
+[PSPDFKit Instant](https://pspdfkit.com/instant/) adds real-time collaboration features to seamlessly share, edit, and annotate PDF documents.

 # License